 (Note) Dispatch modelling: An electric power sector dispatch model is a mathematical representation of how sources of electricity generation are chosen and scheduled (i.e., “dispatched”) to meet a given electricity demand.
 It essentially models the decision-making process of electricity system operators and is capable of making projections of future generation and future emissions given cost constraints, environmental policy and emissions constraints, and constraints related to resource adequacy.
 Dispatch models also include representations of individual electricity generation units (EGU) and regional interconnection of EGUs as part of regional, national, and international electricity grids.

-The fuel or grid mix composition for each year of vehicle operation shall be estimated (i.e., the shares Si,n of electricity supplied by each technology i in the year n), by applying linear interpolation between the respective electricity or fuel supply shares reported for the nearest pre-defined time horizons in the scenario selected at point X.X above.

-The average representative fuel or grid mix composition over the full service life of the vehicle shall be calculated as follows:

-By default, as the arithmetic average of the individual fuel or electricity supply shares at point X.X above.
-Doing so entails the implicit simplifying assumption that the vehicle’s use is distributed homogenously over its full service life (i.e., L/N km are driven each of the N years of operation, where L = total lifetime activity).

-A bespoke fuel or grid mix model shall finally be built using the fuel or grid mix composition calculated at point X.X above and leveraging the most up-to-date database processes available for the individual electricity energy generation technologies.
-The resulting fuel or grid mix thus modelled shall be used to estimate the Emission Factor of the electricity energy input to the use phase of the vehicle.]